 What is a Weighted Comforter?

-Unlike any weighted fleece blanket a weighted comforter is very fluffy and airy and gives you a smooth feeling to sleep like a baby!
+Unlike any weighted fleece blanket, a weighted comforter is fluffy and airy, giving you a smooth feeling of sleeping like a baby!
 The comforters use inner materials such as cotton, wool, or down alternatives.
-The comforter set hence provides warmth and a cloud-like appearance.
+Hence, the comforter set provides warmth and a cloud-like appearance.

 How to Use a Weighted Comforter?

 A weighted comforter is nothing from outer space!
 It is as easy as any other bedding item you’ve come across.
 It can be used just as you use a blanket.
-How you sleep with a weighted comforter is actually a call of your own preferences.
+How you use a weighted comforter is a call on your preferences.
 After all, your comfort matters!
-But the least we can do is share some ideas that might you help get the gist to begin in case you are absolutely new to the concept:
+But the least we can do is share some ideas that might help you get the gist to begin in case you are new to the concept:

 Test It Before You Buy It

-Well for one thing, there is no right or wrong time to use your weighted comforter, but if you are actually thinking of putting it to the test, we suggest doing it during your night sleep.
-Try to use it according to your sleep routines as much as possible, for best results.
-Access how calming and comfortable it is for you and then make a decision based on its merits.
+There is no right or wrong time to use your weighted comforter, but if you consider putting it to the test, we suggest doing it during your night's sleep.
+Try to use it according to your sleep routines as much as possible for best results.
+Assess how calming and comfortable it is for you, then decide based on its merits.

 You Can Try Replacing Your Blanket or Use Both

-A weighted comforter is kind of an all-rounder.
-It can even replace your regular blanket or duvet you use.
+A weighted comforter is an all-rounder.
+It can even replace your regular blanket or duvet.
 If you are someone who doesn’t want too much on their bed and prefers just one item for a purpose, then weighted comforters are the way to go!
-But as we always say it’s all about your own and preference at last.
-So if you want to use both you can place the weighted on the top or below the weighted comforter.
+But as we always say, it’s all about your preferences.
+So, if you want to use both, you can place the weighted on the top or below the weighted comforter.

 Make Sure to Cover Your Whole Body

-If you wish to experience the best extent of the comfort offered by a weighted comforter then we suggest spreading it over your entire body, from your neck down to your feet.
-If you are new to this then you might try taking a blanket covering your legs with that and keep the weighted comforter just over your torso.
-It might take some time to get used to the comforter if you are a regular blanket user.
-But here is a tip!
-If you are a back sleeper then it’d be easy for you to cover your whole self with the comforter.
-This practice is nothing but a way to test this product in no is it necessary.
+If you wish to experience the full extent of a weighted comforter's comfort, we suggest spreading it over your entire body, from your neck down to your feet.
+If you are new to this, consider taking a blanket and covering your legs with that, keeping the weighted comforter just over your torso.

 Let Your Body Get Used to It

-Well, using anything for the first time might feel weird.
-So, you should keep using it regularly to test its long term benefits.
+Using anything for the first time might feel weird.
+You should keep using it regularly to test its long-term benefits.
 A day or two might not cut it for you.
-Don’t give up on it so easily, it might be slow to catch up on, but once it happens it is pure bliss!
+Don’t give up on it so quickly; it might be slow to catch up, but it is pure bliss once it happens!

 Keep Seeing the Improvement

-While you are on this experiment track, keep it going!
+Keep going while you are on this experiment track!
 Just don’t forget to track its progress with time.
 Is it worth your money?
-Does it have any improvements on the quality of your sleep at night?
+Does it have any improvements in the quality of your sleep at night?
 Do you find it too heavy?
-Or does it help keep you comfy and cozy?
+Or does it help keep you comfy?
 Keep all of this in your mind before you put your final bid on it.

 How to Pick The Best Weighted Comforter for All Your Sleeping Needs?

-Now that we have laid out all the possible ways to test out a comforter, it’d be much easier for you to decide whether or not you want to get one for yourself.
+Now that we have laid out all the possible ways to test out a comforter, it’d be much easier to decide whether you want to get one.
 Let’s help you choose the perfect one:

 Weight